Table of Contents

 Valhalla Pizzeria & Coffee Shop

 This is inside the park in a little building out in front of the Bryce Canyon Lodge.
-They have outdoor and indoor seating and take out.
-We sat outside, which is a pleasant setting in the wood behind the lodge.
-The service was very friendly and the free Wi-Fi was a lucky bonus.
+They have outdoor and indoor seating, and takeout.
+We sat outside, which is a pleasant setting in the woods behind the lodge.
+The service was very friendly, and the free Wi-Fi was a lucky bonus.
 Valhalla Pizza & Coffee has good connectivity.
 We ordered coffee and sat down at a table to review the map and plan our itinerary.
-We did not order pizza, however it looked amazing.
+We did not order pizza.
+However, it looked amazing.
 When we left, it was close to sunset, and we saw a couple of deer on the way back to our room.
-Quick place to grab a muffin or scone plus fresh coffee or hot beverages in the morning before hiking.
+It’s a quick place to grab a muffin or scone, plus fresh coffee or hot beverages in the morning before hiking.
 It’s a popular spot for a casual meal or takeaway items.

 Eat at the Bryce Canyon Lodge Dining Room